richardcyrus/music-catalog/README.md

 In the development environment, sequelize-cli is configured to store the tracking information in a local JSON file.
 To see the database after cloning the repository, perform the following steps.

-1. Remove the `${PROJECT_ROOT}/seeders/sequelize-data.json` file.
-2. From a shell in the project folder, enter the following commands to put sample information in the database.
+1. From a shell in the project folder, enter the following commands to put sample information in the database.

     ```bash
     ./node_modules/.bin/sequelize db:seed --seed 20190308184118-async-add-sheet-music